fcharra/Multiplexed-Logger/README.md

 |    4     |     WARNING      | Using defaults or fallbacks, using features untested or not recommended... |
 |    5     |     VERBOSE      | What it says on the label. ;) :)                                          |

-You can create new levels, or modify or rearrange the existing ones, by following the format outlined in the [Globals object].
-(Remember to update the properties element accordingly.)
+You can create new levels, or modify or rearrange the existing ones, by following the format outlined in the [Globals object] (remember to update the properties element accordingly), and modifying helpers.parsePriority() to allow for them.

 # Output formats